Bachelor of Business

 Accounting and Advanced Accounting (double major)

-After completing the Accounting major (either by distanced education or on-campus at Gold Coast, Lismore or Coffs Harbour) students study Advanced Accounting (distance education only) which provides additional study in finance and management, and advanced study in taxation, auditing and financial reporting.
+After completing the Accounting major (either online or on-campus at Gold Coast, Lismore or Coffs Harbour) students study Advanced Accounting (online only) which provides additional study in finance and management, and advanced study in taxation, auditing and financial reporting.

 Students are taught to understand the key principles of wealth creation and risk analysis in a global economy.
 They learn to evaluate factors that impact on the value of the dollar, interest rates and stock market.